jacomyal/sigma.js/README.md

  - Use `npm install` to install sigma development dependencies.
  - Use `npm run build` to minify the code with [Uglify](https://github.com/mishoo/UglifyJS).
 The minified files `sigma.min.js` and sigma plugins will then be accessible in the `build/` folder.

-Also, you can customize the build by adding or removing files from the `coreJsFiles` array in `Gruntfile.js` before applying the grunt task.
+You can also customize the build by adding or removing files from the `coreJsFiles` array in `Gruntfile.js` before applying the grunt task.

 ### Why linkurious.js?

 At [Linkurious SAS](http://linkurio.us) we are big fans of Sigma.js.
 We use it extensively in our applications because it is an efficient graph *viewer*, but application developers like us need more high level and integration-ready features to create smart graph applications.
-We have thus developed more than 20 plugins and improved the core of Sigma for enhanced interaction features.
+We have thus developed more than 20 plugins and improved the core of Sigma with enhanced interaction features.

-Stating the above, we define our mission as follows:
+We define our mission as follows:

 1. To work on **core fixes** and core improvements in collaboration with the Sigma.js team.
 2. To develop **integration-ready features** such as filters, tooltips, or Excel exporter.